drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 1.  **Introduction**

-Solar energy is an encouraging renewable energy source that can reduce fossil fuel dependency and meet energy demands.
-It can be collected and utilized by many techniques like photosynthesis, solar thermal and photovoltaic technologies.
-The technologies identified to convert solar energy into a useful form of energy are solar cells, solar thermal collectors, concentrated solar power and concentrated photovoltaic/thermal system (CPV/T) [1-3](#_ENREF_1)\[\].
+Solar energy is a welcome renewable energy source that can reduce fossil fuel dependency and meet energy needs.
+It can be collected and utilized by means of many processes, like  photosynthesis, solar thermal conversion and the photovoltaic effect.
+The technologies identified to convert solar energy into a useful form of energy are solar cells, solar thermal collectors, concentrated solar power and concentrated photovoltaic/thermal systems [1-3](#_ENREF_1)\[\].
-Photovoltaic/thermal (PV/T) collectors are promising solar
-technology which are capable of cogenerating useful thermal energy and electricity from the same aperture area.
-This system has played a pivotal part in the transition towards energy sustainability and provides more energy over the conventional photovoltaic cell [4](#_ENREF_4)[5](#_ENREF_5)\[, \].
-Concentrating a large area of sunlight to focus on a small beam on solar energy technologies, using optical concentrators, allows for more incident irradiation and, therefore, more output power per unit area.
-The concentration of sunlight in photovoltaic cells (PV) and the consequent replacement of expensive PV area with cheap concentrating mirrors or lenses can reduce the cost of solar electricity [6](#_ENREF_6)[7](#_ENREF_7)\[, \].
+Photovoltaic/thermal (PV/T) collectors are a promising solar technology which is capable of cogenerating useful thermal energy and electricity from the same aperture area.
+These systems have played a pivotal role in the transition towards energy sustainability, providing more energy than the conventional photovoltaic cell [4](#_ENREF_4)[5](#_ENREF_5)\[, \].
+Concentrating a large
+area of sunlight to focus a small beam on a solar energy process, using optical concentrators, allows for more incident irradiation and, therefore, more output power per unit area.
+The concentration of sunlight on photovoltaic cells (PV) and the consequent replacement of expensive PV panel arrays with cheap concentrating mirrors or lenses can reduce the cost of solar electricity [6](#_ENREF_6)[7](#_ENREF_7)\[, \].

 Spectral energy at or near the band-gap of semiconductor is utilized by PV cells for photoelectrical energy conversion, but remaining photon